CONTRIVED PICTURES

 A Box of Ku by Masao Yamamoto, 1998

 I can only imagine what Yamamoto’s negatives look like.
-Secretly I relish the idea that they are very shitty, of low contrast or overexposed, filled with bromide drag too, thus not at all up to any standard for what is considered a ‘good negative’, one in which you can clearly see the details for highlights and shadows and in which the density of the film is just right.
+Secretly I relish the idea that they are very shitty, of low contrast, or overexposed, filled with bromide drag too, thus not at all up to any standard for what is considered a ‘good negative,’ one in which you can clearly see the details for highlights and shadows in which the density of the film is just right.

 I prefer readiness to preparedness.
-And not even that, as stumbling into grace is not a question of anticipation that has the conditional in the high seat: ‘A good photograph is good if and only if it corresponds to certain principles of form and content…’ The reason why there’s no anticipation when you allow yourself to stumble into anything, be that grace or gravel, is because it’s all here already, the form, the content, the whole shebang, uncensored.
+And not even that, as stumbling into grace is not a question of anticipation that has the conditional in the high seat, proclaiming: ‘a good photograph is good, if and only if it corresponds to certain principles of form and content…’ The reason why there’s no anticipation when you allow yourself to stumble into anything, be that grace or gravel, is because it’s all here already, the form, the content, the whole shebang.
+Uncensored.
 You shoot your pictures and you work with what you’ve got.
-What is genius is the ability to see just what you’ve got, not something else.
-The thing itself, that is, which is a tall order.
+What is genius is the ability to see just what you’ve got, not something else, or the thing itself, that is, which is a tall order.

 Unless this is true projection in my head – which in a manner of Zen speaking it is, for what else is there? – I can imagine that others must ‘feel’ the same – inverted comma around ‘feel,’ for what is feeling anyway, if not another thought that merely induces a certain mood?

-I look at who is currently celebrated, from original artists to master copyists, and I find myself going, ‘this is nice, very nice, actually’, and then I think some more: ‘But…’ I can look at a Yamamoto image and then look at some by others doing almost the exact same thing, and I go: ‘Almost’ doesn’t cut it.
-‘Not this’, I say, as I pay attention to why I feel provoked by the colors used or the composition, which can be nice, and on occasion very nice actually.
-More than nice, indeed, but forced.
+I look at who is currently celebrated, from original artists to master copyists, and I find myself going, ‘this is nice, very nice, actually’, and then I think some more: ‘But…’ I can look at a Yamamoto image and then look at some by others doing almost the exact same thing, and I go, ‘almost’ doesn’t cut it, certainly not this’, I say, as I pay attention to why I feel provoked by the colors used or the composition, which can be nice, and on occasion even more than nice.
+Nice but forced.
 Technically nailed, but forced.
 All photographers use the same clichés and the same conceits to conjure up a mood – there’s a glorious sunset you can capture every day – but while some grab your heart, others will make you go, ‘not this,’ ‘not that,’ going beyond the trivial and the banal.

 Valparaiso by Sergio Larrain, Aperture edition 2017

 Focus or blur?
 It’s about neither.
-If you have to say, ‘nice, great focus here,’ or, ‘nice blur here,’ pay attention to how ‘but’ will compete for your attention.
-When you look at Masahisa Fukase’s book, Ravens, you just go, ‘oh hell,’ feeling your heart shredded, as you’re there with the sublime.
+If you have to say, ‘nice, great focus here,’ or, ‘nice blur here,’ pay attention to how the objection, ‘but,’ will compete for your attention.
+When you look at Masahisa Fukase’s book, Ravens, you just go, ‘oh hell,’ feeling your heart shredded, as you’re there with the sublime, in the eye of the hurricane.
 You don’t see where the photograph fails or succeeds in rendering focus or fog.
-You’re in hell already, responding to the image as the thing itself, not a style of the thing.
+You’re in hell already, responding to the image as the thing itself, not as a style of the thing.

 Ravens by Masahisa Fukase, MACK edition 2017